Philogicatician/awakening_from_the_meaning_crisis/lecture_notes/episode_23.md

 ## Romanticism

 - revert Kant:
-    + moving into the irrational/unconscious places of the mind --> more in touch with reality
+    + moving into the irrational/unconscious places of the mind
+        + more in touch with reality
-    + dreamlike, unconscious experiences, imaginary --> gaining back the lost contact with the world
+    + dreamlike, unconscious experiences, imaginary
+        + gaining back the lost contact with the world
-- picking up on Pascal
++ picking up on Pascal
     + recapturing the lost participatory-perspectival knowing
     + involved contact of reality, reaching out to the world
-+ (--> Freud: reaching down to the psyche, Jung: down and out)
++ (Freud: reaching down to the psyche, Jung: down and out)
-+ moving away the from rational layers of cognition, to the irrational --> closer to reality
++ moving away the from *rational* layers of cognition
+    + to the *irrational*
+    + *irrational* is closer to reality
 + association with love:
-    + the form of perspectival/participatory knowing is love: the irrational force
+    + the form of perspectival/participatory knowing is love:
+    + the irrational force

 ```
 reason